TomCoalfish/Sigmoid-Distortion/README.md

 * some kind of sigmoid
 * same distortion in a neural network

+# The point of modellng circuit
+* so it is the same thing
+* if you don't care and just want some kind of distortion you can do anything you want with sigmoids

 # Different Flavors that's it
 * symmetric
 * assmetric